flaviut/flaviut.github.io/_posts/2019-07-25-counterfeit-nickel-bands.md

 At first, I didn't realize that sodium contamination could be a problem.
 After careful reading though, I decided to try cleaning my strip in hydrochloric acid before applying the flame.
-This mimics the process used when placing flame test samples on a platinum wire:
+This mimics the procedure used when placing flame test samples on a platinum wire:

 > Samples are usually held on a platinum wire cleaned repeatedly with
 > hydrochloric acid<sup>[[1]][sodium-contamination]</sup>